Last Updated: Feb 17, 2014

 - Health Source: Nursing/Academic Edition (EBSCOhost, EBSCO)

-Provides more than 550 scholarly full text journals, including nearly 450 peer-reviewed journals focusing on many medical disciplines.
+Provides nearly 550 scholarly full text journals focusing on many medical disciplines.
 Also featured are abstracts and indexing for nearly 850 journals.
+This database includes AHFS Consumer Medication Information, which includes Drug information monographs written in lay language for consumers.

 - Health Collection (Informit, RMIT)